GeorgioFe/GeorgioFe/README.md

 ---

 <p>   Welcome to my github profile, I am a process-oriented computer engineering student, lifelong learner, and adventurer with a professional background in computer software engineering.
 Motivated by the opportunity that the tech industry provides to positively impact the life of an individual, and the world as a whole.</p>
-Currently a junior in computer engineering at the University of California, San Diego.
+<p>   Currently a junior in Computer Engineering at the University of California, San Diego.</p>

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)